VoronDesign/VoronUsers/printer_mods/roboticator24/4 inch touchscreen for octodash/README.md

 I have provided STL files for the main display mount, which prints in 2 parts and screws together, and a small button extension for the push-button switch.

-Print the STL files in the orientation provided.
+Print the STL files in the orientation shown in the image below.
 3 walls / 3 top / 3 bottom and 40% infill is sufficient.
-You should ideally enable support (__touching bed only__) for the largest part.
+You should ideally enable support **__touching bed only__** for the largest part, so that it has a clean edge to attach to your bottom panel (if you have one).

 ## Assembly Instructions